christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 The Scythian name AZES is derived from the Saka (Scythian) word aza, meaning "leader".
 The name AZILISES is derived from azalīźa, meaning "commander-in-chief"

 Azes (Scythian "leader") is the exact same root as AS (Scythian "lord").
 The Indo-Scythian kings Azes I, Azes II, and Azilises were not individuals with unique names.
 They were Scythian Dragon Kings whose title was "The Leader" or "The Commander".
 The Indo-Scythian king Azes I reigned from approximately 48–25 BCE.
 Julius Caesar was assassinated in 44 BCE.
 Asander of Bosporus's reign ends around 17 BCE.
 The Indo-Scythian "Azes" kings are not a separate dynasty.
 They are the Eastern avatars of the same Bosporan Dragon Kings.
 "Azes" is the Scythian equivalent of "Caesar."
 When Julius Caesar/Asander "died" in the West, he "resurrected" in the East as Azes I. The Azes coinage (c.
 48–25 BCE) is the Eastern continuation of the Asander/Julius Caesar coinage.

+The Indian king Kanishka has a name that decodes as Khan-Isha or ”Lord Jesus” (Khan from Ka-Sar, Dragon King; Isha from Sanskrit Īśa, Lord, cognate with Isho/Iesous).
+He was the grandson of Kujula Kadphises, prince of the Kushan Empire.
+His descendant Kanishka III was titled "Maharaja rajadhiraja Devaputra Kaisara Kanishka" ("Great King, King of Kings, Son of God, Caesar, Kanishka).

 **Achaemenid (Persia) (c.
 550–330 BCE)**